binshi/models/choosing-hardware/cpu-gpu.md

 2. **Cost**: Each application or problem statement will be accompanied by its own set of budgetary constraints.
 It is important that you choose the best processor given your cost range while not compromising performance.
 3. **TDP**: Thermal Design Power is another important consideration.
 CPU chips with higher TDPs will consume more power and dissipate greater heat.
 If your application has power constraints, then you need to choose a processor with lower TDPs.

+# Integrated Graphics Processing Unit {#integrated-graphics-processing-unit}

+In this section, we will learn about the integrated GPU.
+In this type of computing model, a CPU and GPU are integrated on the same die.
+This causes both the CPU and GPU to share memory and common address space.
+We will learn how this shared computing model works and how we can use it to run deep learning models.

+The architecture of Integrated GPUs.
+In short, they are:

+1. **Execution Unit**
+   : They are compute processors optimised for multi-threading.
+2. **Slice**
+   : Slice is a collection of 24 EUs.
+3. **Unslice**
+   : This is the part of the CPU that supports media functions like MFX and VQE

+The characteristics of the Integrated GPU are:

+1. **Configurable Power Supply**
+   : The slice section in a GPU can run at a different clock rate that the unslice section.
+This means that unused sections in a GPU can be powered down to reduce power consumption
+2. **Model Precision**
+   : GPUs use FP16 model precision.
+Using half the precision that CPUs run on \(FP32\), GPUs can be faster since twice as many operands can be processed at the same time.
+3. **Shared Components**
+   : Since the CPU and Int.
+GPU is present on the same die, they share the same system memory, higher-level caches and a memory controller.
+This reduces memory latency by speeding up data transfer between the two devices
+4. **Applications of Computer Vision**
+   : One of the broad areas of application in deep learning is Image and Video Processing.
+The ability to provide a specific chip to perform operations targeted to such use cases helps the system to increase the overall performance